SamFu1113/Process-synchronization-using-semaphores/ReadMe.md

 - Another better way is to rename the semaphore so that no one can access the same semaphore with you.
 ```
 > &nbsp;&nbsp;&nbsp;&nbsp;After the creation of a semaphore, prog1 calls P(semid), which in some OS books called wait(semid).
+However, the original Linux system calls of semaphore are not P(s) nor wait(s).
+Interested readers can open sem.c to see how the real Linux system calls are wrapped into P(s) and V(s).
 ### **Below shows how to compile and execute the programs**

 Compile and execute Order : p1 p2 p3